-Northern Wilderness Outfitters has been helping people enjoy Algonquin from their location on Kawawaymog Lake for almost 50 years.
-As well as equipment rentals, they also offer accommodations at their on-site chalet.
+Northern Wilderness Outfitters has been helping people enjoy Algonquin from their location on Kawawaymog Lake for the last 50 years.
+As well as equipment rentals, they also offer guided trips and accommodations at their on-site chalet.

 Also located at the Kawawaymog Lake access point, Voyageur Quest Outfitting offers complete gear rentals with back country camping tour options.
 Voyaguer Quest also offers a range of accommodations, including their overnight lakeside cabins, their incredible log cabin, and their exclusive couples-only island retreat.
 Guided canoe trips are also available.

 Kawawaymog Lake is also home to Northern Edge Algonquin, a full service nature retreat and awareness centre.
 With a strong focus on low-impact sustainable practices, they offer year-round adventure lodge weekends, rejuvenating yoga retreats and canoe trips in Algonquin every summer.

 While in the area, take the time to visit the Villages of Almaguin.
 Spread across the Almaguin Highlands, the collection of friendly and welcoming communities are home to quaint accommodations, as well as exceptional hiking, paddling, cycling, and culinary experiences.